KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Moon by EnderFlop](https://github.com/EnderFlop/MMM-Moon)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
+1. Recommendation: Found `new Date()` in file `MMM-Moon.js`: Consider replacing it by `new Date(Date.now())`.
+It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-4. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
-It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MoonPhase by NolanKingdon](https://github.com/NolanKingdon/MMM-MoonPhase)